When autocomplete options are available, use up and down arrows to review and enter to select.

 Biography

-Dr. Goff, his wife who is a family medicine doctor, and their two children enjoy all outdoor recreational activities and exploring new places when time allows.
+Dr. Goff, his wife, who is a family medicine doctor, and their three children live on a small farm and enjoy all outdoor recreational activities and exploring new places when time allows.

 Professional Memberships